JeffreyDF/jeffreydf.github.io/about.md

 title: About
 ---

-I graduated as a mathematician, originally interested in algebraic geometric (see e.g. one of my projects on [mathbb.com](https://mathbb.com/){:target="_blank"}).
-Since 2015 I have been working as a research engineer at [**DeepMind**](https://www.deepmind.com){:target="_blank"} in Machine Learning / Artificial Intelligence.
-I have worked in health research with a focus on clinically applicable, high impact research work in several domains.
-I am also interested in general representation learning (e.g., generative models and self-supervised learning).
+I graduated as a mathematician, originally interested in algebraic geometric and now working in Machine Learning / AI.
+From 2015 until 2021 I worked as a research engineer at [**DeepMind**](https://www.deepmind.com){:target="_blank"} where I've lead several high impact projects.
+I have worked in health research with a focus on clinically applicable, high impact research work in several domains as well as representation learning research and some reinforcement learning.
 On the side, I am also interested in startups and investing.

 **Some other links**